 To Grow From Seed

-Growing it from seed gives you an advantage–you don’t have to worry about neonicotinoids or other systemic pesticides that are on plants sold by nurseries.
+According to Toadshade Wildflower Farm, seeds are the best way to grow milkweed, since milkweed often has a tap-root.
+And tap roots don’t always like to be transplanted.
+Growing seeds gives you another advantage–you don’t have to worry about neonicotinoids or other systemic pesticides that could be on plants sold by nurseries.
 And seeds are cheap.

-First, before the seeds are sown, they need at least 30 days of cold to germinate.
+The seeds need cold to germinate.
 This is called cold stratification.
 This is easy to do by simply putting a packet of seeds in the refrigerator for at least 30 days.
-(So it is a good idea to order your seeds now.)
 You do not need to take this step if you are sowing the seeds in the fall.

 To start seed indoors, plant them 6 to 8 weeks before the average last frost.
 Grow them in peat pots and transplant them while they are still small, as their roots are sensitive to transplanting.